ON THIS PAGE: You will learn about the different types of treatments doctors use for people with esophageal cancer. Use

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Descriptions of the common types of treatments used for esophageal cancer are listed below.
+The common types of treatments used for esophageal cancer are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 These types of talks are called “shared decision-making.”
 Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Shared decision-making is particularly important for esophageal cancer because there are different treatment options.
 Learn more about making treatment decisions.

 For a tumor that has not spread beyond the esophagus and lymph nodes, doctors often recommend combining different types of treatment: radiation therapy, chemotherapy, and surgery.
 Sometimes, chemotherapy and radiation therapy are combined in an approach called “chemoradiotherapy.”
 The order of treatments varies, and several factors are considered, including the type of esophageal cancer.